 Why we picked the Coleman Red Canyon 8:

-The Coleman Red Canyon 8 is an affordable family tent that comfortably fits at least 8 people and their accouterments.
-Unlike most value tents that skimp on materials by supplying a partial rain fly, the Canyon 8 has an almost full rainfly that covers the top and the sides of the tent.
+The Coleman Red Canyon 8 is an affordable family tent that comfortably fits at least 8 people, along with all of their gear.
+Unlike most value tents that skimp on materials by supplying a partial rain fly, the Canyon 8 has an almost full rainfly that covers the top and the sides of the tent, providing a nice level of protection from the elements.
 The only exposed area is the door, which zippers shut with a layer of ripstop to prevent rain from splashing inside the tent.
-The shelter measures 17 x 10 feet with 6-foot center height, so you’ll need some room to lay this one down at a campsite.
+The shelter measures 17 x 10 feet with 6-foot center height, so you’ll need plenty of space to lay this one down at your campsite.

 The Canyon 8 has a sizeable D-style door and plenty of interior room to get inside the tent and walk around.
-You can fit air mattresses, chairs, and even a portable crib.
+You can comfortably fit air mattresses, chairs, and even a portable crib inside.
 Two dividing walls allow you to create rooms within the tent for privacy while sleeping or changing clothes.
 These walls are easy to put up and taken down as needed.
 The shelter has four mesh windows, two of which zipper shut with a layer of ripstop.
 The other two are always open for ventilation but are covered when the rain fly is installed.
-These always-open windows are ideal for the summer when airflow is essential, but they are a problem when the temperatures plummet.
+These always-open windows are ideal for the summer when airflow is essential, but they can be a problem if the temperature plummets unexpectedly.

 Other niceties include a drying line for damp clothes and a gear loft at the top of the tent that accommodates a light.
 This ceiling lighting will illuminate the tent at night allowing you to play cards or board games on a rainy evening.